licksylick/classification_models.pytorch/README.md

 -----
 ### 3. Edit `config.yaml`
-It has many of setting.
+It has many of settings.
 The most important:
 * `path` (in `dataset`) - set path to your data
 * `num_classes` (in `model`) - set num_classes appropriate to the task